jchris/WebWorkerStorage/JSONDB.md

 html rendering
 receive messages from other domains

 ## Security

-WebWorkerStorage databases are subjec to the same-origin policy, a page or worker can only access WebWorkerStorage databases belong to the same domain.
+WebWorkerStorage databases are subject to the same-origin policy, a page or worker can only access WebWorkerStorage databases belong to the same domain.